IsaacSchemm/Pandacap/README.md

 #### Following

 Pandacap allows you to follow atproto accounts as feeds.
+Individual DIDs or handles can be provided to Pandacap, which will store the DID and then treat the account as a feed.
+Each time it refreshes the feed, it will resolve the DID to a PDS and then query that PDS directly to detect changes, and (if necessary) for profile updates and any new posts (up to 20 per feed per run).

 For each user, you can choose whether to follow Bluesky posts, reposts, and/or likes.

 Pandacap will also look for Bluesky profile data (name and icon) when it refreshes the feed (every 8 hours, just like for RSS feeds).

 If you view a Bluesky post while logged in, and Pandacap detects that the post is available via Bridgy Fed, it will show the bridged ActivityPub version of the post, which allows you to like it (by adding it to your favorites) or reply to it.

 All data is fetched (unauthenticated) from the individual user's PDS, using `com.atproto.repo.listRecords`; the Bluesky AppView is not used.

-Bluesky's CDN is used for thumbnails and avatars.
+Pandacap's only use of Bluesky infrastructure is its CDN, for showing thumbnails of posts on the public Favorites page.

 #### Posting